KPar/HueView/README.md

 # HueView
 An Android library that cycles through the visible light spectrum to recursively change the color of affected views.

-A more comprehensive guide to be added within the week...

 <img src="https://github.com/KPar/HueView/raw/master/GIF-171219_225414.gif?raw=true" alt="GIF of HueView Sample" width="40%" height="40%"/>

 # Getting Started